 Your first move: develop an authoritative, understanding, and compassionate response.
 The primary ingredients for saving your reputation are to respond quickly, politely, and sincerely.
 Allow me to take a quarter-step to one side.
 This is the ideal time to discuss the value that testimonials deliver to your reputation.
 You must share with the world what other satisfied and happy consumers say about your service(s).
 If you have them, post them liberally throughout your website, office waiting room(s), and promotional pieces.
 Bear in mind the old saying, “no one cares nor believes what you say about yourself; but, what others say about you is worth its weight in gold.”

 Getting back to the topic, address any points of contention directly and rapidly.
 If you were in the wrong, own it, take responsibility.
 Your strength of character should lessen the impact on your reputation.
-You may even turn around any harmful blows if you offer a suitable opportunity to make the situation “right.”
+You may even turn around any crippling blows if you offer a suitable opportunity to make the situation “right.”
 Also, to piggyback on the previous side note, consider signing up for programs like Google Alerts.
 You will receive regular “alerts” concerning articles, posts, or references mentioning you or your firm.

 YOUR NEXT STEP – INTENTIONALITY and PURPOSE

-“Reputation building does not just suppress negative information but focuses on building the long-term value in a positive reputation.” — Hersh Davis-Nitzberg
+“Reputation building does not just suppress negative information but focuses on building long-term value in a positive reputation.” — Hersh Davis-Nitzberg

 Proceeding with resolve means you are determined to make sure that your organization is consistently “tight and right!”
 In other words, you need to make sure that those business “misunderstandings” get rectified quickly.
 Your firm must commit to excellence; this is done through constant organizational introspection, continually shore-up your weak spots (which includes your firm’s billing, quality control, consumer relations, and so on).